Adult Neuropsychology Fellowship

 Emory University is an Equal Opportunity/Affirmative Action employer.
 We invite applications from members of minority and other groups that are under-represented in professional neuropsychology.

 Send all application materials to:

 Department of Rehabilitation Medicine

 1441 Clifton Road Northeast

 If you would like to email your application, please send it to firstname.lastname@example.org.
 All signed letters of recommendation should be emailed separately by the letter writers on institutional letterhead.

 Fellows begin training September 1 of each year.
-All applications and supporting materials are due by January 1 of the year you intend to start.
-However, applications will be reviewed on a rolling basis beginning December 8th, and qualified applicants will be contact to interview as soon as the full application is reviewed by the faculty committee.
+All applications and supporting materials are due by December 15, 2020.
+However, applications will be reviewed on a rolling basis beginning December 4th, and qualified applicants will be contact to interview as soon as the full application is reviewed by the faculty committee.
 Interviews are by invitation and are conducted via Zoom given the ongoing COVID-19 pandemic.
 Persons wishing to apply for admission to the fellowship must submit: